 The disability expense deduction is capped by the amount of "earned income received by family members who are 18 years of age or older and who are able to work" because of the expense [24 CFR 5.611(a)(3)(ii)].
-The earned income used for this purpose is the amount verified before any income exclusions are applied.
+The earned income used for this purpose is the amount verified before any earned income disallowances or income exclusions are applied.